Indexes

 tasks = db0.find("all-tasks")

-# Descending order (None keys are first by default in descending)
+# Descending order (None keys are first by default)

 result_desc = priority_index.sort(tasks, desc=True)